rives-io/cartridge-freedoom/README.md

 ### Why does this use a custom Linux kernel?
 Because the code depends on [HUGETLBFS](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt) support.
-Huge pages are used to guarantee a contiguous fixed physical memory address that can be write/read from outside the machine bypasses the kernel's page cache.
+Huge pages are used to guarantee a contiguous fixed physical memory address that can be write/read from outside the machine, it also bypasses the kernel's page cache.
 It's used like a pseudo device, to map physical memory memory to user space virtual memory, it's a dirty trick to exchange bytes between the guest/host without overhead.